 Build an Urn in Your Community

-This site is also intended to empower your local community to physically participate by building an Urn in your locale and participating simultaneously each year with us.
+This site is also intended to empower your local community to building an Urn in your locale and participating simultaneously each year with us.
 We conducted many experiments, working different designs and different ways of harnessing the cultural expectations of an entire community, as well as being able to safely burn a large object in the middle of an urbanized area.
 We hope that you can benefit from our efforts.
-After reading through the material, please contact us if you have any more questions regarding how it happens.
+After reading through the material, please contact us if you have any questions regarding how it happens.
 This project’s initiation was funded by the Black Rock Arts Foundation, MMOS, and donors from the community.